 1. Based on the amount of radiation exposure

 The amount of x-ray radiation absorbed by the body is measured in terms of rad.
-According to the American Academy of Orthopaedic Surgeons, an unborn baby exposed to over 10 rad could be at risk of developing eye problems, learning disability, childhood cancer, and birth defects (4).
+An unborn baby exposed to over 10 rad could be at risk of developing eye problems, learning disability, childhood cancer, and birth defects (4).

 In most of the cases, the unborn baby receives a fraction of the rad, with minimal risk.
 Very rarely does a single x-ray exceed 5 rad.
 To be precise, it would take more than 5,000 x-rays of a leg or an arm for an exposure of 5 rad.
 Similarly, it would take 50 or more x-rays of the chest to reach an exposure of 5 rad.